 So, start with planning for the longest possible staying time that’s permissible within your budget.
 With time, you can start extending it by choosing more sustainable options.
 Make sure you’re bringing essentials like survival first aid kits and non-perishable food as well.
 You should have the bug out spot set up long before SHTF.

-The reality is, the best bug out locations can be quite costly.
+The reality is, the best survival properties can be quite costly.
 But that doesn’t mean that you have to choose a subpar property just to get going.
 Waiting for the right property at the right price can seem frustrating, but you need to be patient.

 Frankly, it’ll not be easy to find a spot where all the factors are evenly balanced.
 So, you’ll have to balance the pros and cons with your budget.

 Likewise, upfront costs can be deceptive.
 While buying a piece of land, keep in mind the construction and development costs that will be needed.
 Installing features like an advanced security system, or a solar panel will add to your budget.
 Try to stick to your budget and come up with creative ideas for developing it.

 However, by choosing the wrong piece of land at a cheap price, you may end up spending more in the long run.
 It’s true that an expensive property may end up being the most economical option at a later date.

 12. Easy to Understand Legalities

 Make sure that you know about the government regulations around the bug out location and the necessary permits required.
 This might not be an issue when all hell breaks loose.
 But you need the right permits to develop the property the way you want.